CesValde/AdventJS_2025/retos/02_challenge/README.md

-# Challenge 2: Filter the detective gifts 🎁
+# Challenge 2: 🏭 Manufacture the toys

 Santa's factory has started receiving the toy production list.
 Each line indicates which toy must be manufactured and how many units.